StreamAMG/cloudpay-documentation-portal/docs/Guides/Web-Components.md

 ></streamamg-checkout-payment-summary>
 ```

-Full list of properties which can be passed to the Payment Summary Web Component:
+Complete list of properties which can be passed to the Payment Summary Web Component:

 1. **hide-support-message** - hides the support message appearing at the bottom of the component.
 2. **support-email** - email to be shown below the support message at the bottom of the component.
 It can also be passed as a **supportEmail** query parameter in the URL.